Recipe for corned beef with tangy horseradish-mustard sauce (pressure cooker, Instant Pot, slow cooker or stovetop)

 3.5- to 4-lb low-sodium flat cut corned beef

 12-oz bottle of beer (I use O'Doul's non-alcoholic beer)

 1 bay leaf

 1/2 tsp fresh black pepper

-You can cook corned beef in the pressure cooker, in a slow cooker or in a Dutch oven on the stovetop.
+You can cook corned beef in the pressure cooker or Instant Pot, in a slow cooker or in a Dutch oven on the stovetop.
 I've tried them all, and honestly, my new pressure cooker does the best job.
 If you have all of the options available, go the pressure route.
 Note that the amount of liquid varies with each method.

 Slow cooker method: Prepare the meat as above, and set it in a 4- or 5-quart slow cooker.
 Pour in the bottle of beer.
 Add water to almost cover the meat.
 Toss in the bay leaf, and add 12 black peppercorns.
 Cover and cook on LOW for 8 hours, until the meat is fork-tender.
 Remove from the cooker, and set aside to cool for 5 minutes before slicing.